-6. Behaviour Curriculum
+5. Behaviour Curriculum

-- 6.1.
+- 5.1.
 All OAT academies want children to feel confident and curious and to behave compassionately to those around them.
 These qualities should be nurtured and modelled by all staff.
-Staff can reinforce the behaviour curriculum in every interaction they have with children by: - Modelling what positive relationships look like, in their interactions with all members of the academy community - Acknowledging and praising behaviour that meets the expected standard - Giving children clear reminders about what the consequences of their actions will be if they don't meet behavioural expectations - Being clear and consistent in the use of sanctions - 6.2.
-Children will also be taught explicitly and regularly about behaviour through: - Form time - PSHE Curriculum - 6.3.
-Any children who join mid-term will be given information about the academy behaviour system and their understanding of this will be monitored by their form tutor.
+Staff can reinforce the behaviour curriculum in every interaction they have with children by: - Modelling what positive relationships look like, in their interactions with all members of the academy community - Acknowledging and praising behaviour that meets the expected standard - Giving children clear reminders about what the consequences of their actions will be if they don't meet behavioural expectations - Being clear and consistent in the use of sanctions - 5.2.
+Children will also be taught explicitly and regularly about behaviour through:

+- Form time

+- PSHE Curriculum

+- Assemblies

+- Form time

+- 5.3.
+Any children who join mid-term will be given information about the academy behaviour system and their understanding of this will be monitored by their form tutor and the pastoral team.

-7. Behaviour Expectations
+6. Behaviour Expectations

-7.1.
+- 6.1.
 In Ormiston Shelfield Community Academy, children are expected to:

 - Be Ready

 - Be Respectful

 - Be Responsible

-8. Safeguarding
+7. Safeguarding

-- 8.1.
+- 7.1.
 The academy recognises that changes in behaviour may be an indicator that a child is in need of help or protection.
-All staff should maintain professional curiosity and proactively consider whether a child's behaviour, including misbehaviour, may be linked to them suffering, or being likely to suffer, significant harm. - 8.2.
+All staff should maintain professional curiosity and proactively consider whether a child's behaviour, including misbehaviour, may be linked to them suffering, or being likely to suffer, significant harm. - 7.2.
 Any safeguarding or child protection concerns must be reported to the Designated Safeguarding Lead (DSL) immediately, using CPOMS.
 The DSL, after liaising with appropriate staff or other agencies, will determine whether early help intervention or a referral to children's social care is appropriate.

-9. Behaviour expectations and SEND
+8. Behaviour expectations and SEND

-- 9.1.
+- 8.1.
 Some children who frequently display challenging behaviour may lack the ability to self-regulate because of a SEND or mental health issue.
-Perceived 'misbehaviour' may also be a sign that they are unable to access the work that has been set. - 9.2.
+Perceived 'misbehaviour' may also be a sign that they are unable to access the work that has been set. - 8.2.
 While it should not be assumed that every incident of misbehaviour will be connected to their SEND, all staff should consider behaviour in relation to a child's SEND in the first instance.
-Consideration should be given as to whether children's needs are being adequately met and whether they can effectively access the curriculum. - 9.3.
+Consideration should be given as to whether children's needs are being adequately met and whether they can effectively access the curriculum. - 8.3.
 Children learn best to manage their self-control, behaviour and learning when they feel well supported by staff who are caring, understanding, curious and consistent.
-Staff will try to anticipate triggers of misbehaviour and put in place preventative measures to reduce the likelihood of a behaviour incident. - 9.4.
-Staff will be supported in this by the academy's Director of SEND, and the Children's Services Team and will have reference to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance3 Mental health and behaviour in schools GOV.UK (www.gov.uk) - 9.5.
-In line with the Equality Act 20104 and the Children and Families Act 20145, the academy will: - Take such steps as is reasonable to avoid any substantial disadvantage to a disabled child and, - use their 'best endeavours' to meet the needs of those with SEND (including children who have unidentified SEND)
+Staff will try to anticipate triggers of misbehaviour and put in place preventative measures to reduce the likelihood of a behaviour incident.

+- 8.4.
+Staff will be supported in this by the academy's SENCO, and the Children's Services Team and will have reference to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance3